ARPOISE/ARpoise/unity/AndroidApp/README.md

 # ARpoise Mobile Client App

 ## Overview
-ARpoise Client App has been submitted to the Google Play Store and the Apple App Store.
+The ARpoise Client App has been submitted to the Google Play Store and the Apple App Store.
 You do not need to build it yourself.

 ## Functionality